thedrp/thedrp.github.io/resources/cycle/index.md

 -----
 - Rookie-level Digimon have 4 possible Champion stages.
 - Waiting for the Call animation to stop counts as a Care Mistake.
+- Stress is counted by hours awake, not by sleep.
+So pausing overnight means it's awake for two daytimes, resulting in being stressed.

 ### Unanswered Questions
 -----